Neighborhood E-Bike Share Launch Cost Calculator

 Finally, spread R across 45 households and 12 months:

-In this example, your proposed subscription of $28 per month is above the breakeven level of about $24.40.
-That means the neighborhood could decide to:
+In this example, the proposed subscription of $28 per month is above the breakeven level of about $24.40.
+That means the neighborhood could keep the higher price and build reserves faster, reduce the subscription closer to the low-to-mid $20s to improve affordability, or hold the price and use the excess to fund better parking, security, or discounted memberships.

 Comparison: Different Neighborhood E-Bike Share Setups

-To understand how scale and design choices affect costs, compare two stylized scenarios.
-These are illustrative only; your actual numbers will depend on your specific inputs.
+To understand how scale and design choices affect costs, it helps to compare a couple of stylized setups.
+These examples are illustrative only; your actual numbers will depend on your own inputs and local conditions.

 Scenario Fleet Size Typical Users Capital Intensity Operating Profile Implication for Subscription